KultrinhaGihub/Bootlogos-SM8350-AC.2/README.md

 # - FAQ -
 1. Why two repositories from the same family?
 (SM8350-AC)

 **R**.
-The difference between the Edge 30 Fusion/Edge S30 Pro and the Moto G200/Edge S30 is that the Edge 30 Fusion is 60px larger; in other words, the Edge 30 Fusion has a resolution of 1080x2400, while the G200 has 1080x2460 (basically 60px larger).
+The difference between the Edge 30 Fusion/Moto S30 Pro and the Moto G200/Edge S30 is that the Edge 30 Fusion has 60px larger; in other words, the Edge 30 Fusion/Moto S30 Pro has a resolution of 1080x2400, while the G200/Edge S30 has 1080x2460 (basically 60px larger).

 2. Why does it have less bootlogo than repository Bootlogos-SM8350-AC.1?